 News & Events

-Diana has been been interviewed about the subject of her book by major media including The Washington Post, National Geographic, and Japanese and British television.
-She has lectured to a diverse audiences and published several articles on the subject.
-Her book-related awards are also listed below.
+Diana has lectured on her book subject to diverse audiences and has been interviewed by major media, including The Washington Post, National Geographic, and Japanese and British television.
+Her published articles on the topic and related writing awards are also listed below.

 Media Interviews & TV Appearances